Never Say Never (Brandy album): Recording and production

 Jerkins and his circle worked excessively on the album, with typical sessions starting in the afternoon and lasting until the early morning hours.
 Despite the physical distance between the recording studios and Jerkins's native in New Jersey, he brought many of his family and friends to Los Angeles to help work on the album.
 His brother Fred quit his steady job working at Prudential Insurance Company to work with Norwood on Never Say Never, while his sister Sybil received co-writing credits on the album.
 Drawing from their own experiences, many titles of Never Say Never were built on a cliché book in the studio.
 With Jerkins being inspired by the singer/producer partnerships of Jimmy Jam & Terry Lewis and Janet Jackson as well as the influence of DeVante Swing on Jodeci's sound, he envisioned a full body of work for Norwood's second album, telling: "I wanted to make records where you fell in love with and heard the journey of the artists from beginning to end.
 The intro is just as important as the song, the outro is just as important.
 Once I got Brandy to believe in that vision, then we just locked in."

 Apart from Jerkins and Darkchild crew, Norwood also worked with Canadian producer David Foster on the album.
 Lending a certain level of adult contemporary–pop crossover credibility to the project, he would produce three songs on Never Say Never, including "Have You Ever?," written by his frequent collaborator Diane Warren, the Gordon Chambers-penned "One Voice" and "(Everything I Do) I Do It for You," a cover version of Canadian singer Bryan Adams's 1991 song.
-Norwood credited the chemistry with both producers with her musical growth: "They brought out the best in me, the vocals I didn't know I had," she said.
-Encouraged by Jerkins to share her feelings and participate in the record making process, Norwood wrote and produced on the majority of the album.
-Nevertheless, after Brandys commercial success, she was heavily pressured, stating: "It's very important to me that my music connects with the general public.
+Initially she was scared to record "huge" Pop ballads because she didn't know if she "could pull it off", however Foster showed her "the insides of doing a pop ballad".
+Norwood recorded songs multiple times if she wasn't satisfied with them.
+She stated: "I'll do a song, and then go in my car and listen to someone's CD and if that sounds better than what I did, I'll have to go do it again.
+Like I listened to number 4 on Mariah's album, I said, "Oh my God, I have to do the slow song again, it has to be just like this, it has to be this type of quality."
+Ultimately, she credits the chemistry with Jerkins and Foster for her musical growth: "They brought out the best in me, the vocals I didn't know I had," she said.
+Aside from improving vocally, she further showed musical growth by co-writing and producing songs on the album.